dauger/team-bloated-overlord-standards/csharp-style-guidelines.md

 	// Bad Yoda
 	if (null == foo) { }

+* Abstract I/O and third party calls unless it has been deemed ok otherwise.
+* Use Entity Framework for DB access unless otherwise approved.
 * Always dispose of objects marked as IDisposable.
 Scoping an IDisposable within a using block is a good idea unless the IDisposable's lifetime is managed externally, such as via an IoC container.
 	* Caveat: [Do not use using blocks with WCF proxies](http://msdn.microsoft.com/en-us/library/aa355056.aspx).
+	* Caveat: You do not need to manually dispose of objects that have their lifetimes managed by an IoC container.
 * Classes should be laid out in the following order:
 	1. Consts and fields ordered by access level*.
 	2. Nested classes enums ordered by access level.